William Spurrett Fielding-Johnson

 William Spurrett Fielding Johnson MC and Bar, DFC (8 February 1892 – 10 February 1953) was a British military officer who served in both World War I and World War II.
 Originally an Army officer, he later joined the Royal Flying Corps, and became a flying ace credited with six aerial victories, and ended the war as a captain with two awards of the Military Cross.
 In World War II he served in the Royal Air Force, winning the Distinguished Flying Cross and rising to the rank of squadron leader.

 Biography

 Background and early life

-Fielding Johnson was born in Leicester, the son of Thomas Fielding Johnson Jr. (1856–1931) and Florence Lyne Paget (1856–1933).
+Fielding Johnson was born in Leicester, the son of Thomas Fielding Johnson Jr. (1856–1931) and Florence Lyne Paget (1856–1933), and grandson of Thomas Fielding Johnson.
+The family were wealthy worsted spinners.

 He was educated at Rugby School, and was a cadet in the school's Junior Division of the Officers' Training Corps.
-He was commissioned as a Second Lieutenant in the Leicestershire ("Prince Albert's Own") Yeomanry on 16 March 1913, a mounted infantry unit of the Territorial Force.
+He was commissioned as a Second Lieutenant in the Leicestershire ("Prince Albert's Own") Yeomanry on 16 March 1913.